StarRocks/starrocks/docs/data_source/catalog/deltalake_catalog.md

 # Delta Lake catalog

-A Delta Lake catalog is a kind of external catalog that enables you to query data from Apache Delta Lake without ingestion.
+A Delta Lake catalog is a kind of external catalog that enables you to query data from Delta Lake without ingestion.

 Also, you can directly transform and load data from Delta Lake by using [INSERT INTO](../../../docs/sql-reference/sql-statements/data-manipulation/insert.md) based on Delta Lake catalogs.
 StarRocks supports Delta Lake catalogs from v2.5 onwards.